nx-lr/protea/readme.md

 Regular expressions function like strings, except delimited using backticks.
 In an effort to make them more readable, Saga's regexes allow for free spacing and embedded comments.

 Saga uses the [Oniguruma](https://github.com/kkos/oniguruma/blob/master/doc/RE) regular expression flavor by default, the same regex engine that powers Ruby and PHP7.
-Saga's own flavor offers a blend of all the features found in the most popular regular expression flavors.
+This means it's a blend of features found in the most popular regular expression flavors.

 ````dart
 `\b{wb}(fee|fie|foe|fum)\b{wb}`x